syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### width `String`
 {:#members:width}

-Specifies the width of the diagram.
+Specifies the width of the diagram

 #### Default Value